awwithro/alex.withrow.dev/src/md/about/resume.md

 * Member of On-call rotation for PingOne, Ping Identity’s IDaaS product spanning multiple AWS regions and composed of 100s of instances.
 * Responsible for managing production & development environments, server configuration, monitoring & alerting configuration, public DNS, and AWS Infrastructure.
 * Began the process of using Terraform to manage Ping’s AWS infrastructure as code.
-* Authored numerous scripts and chatbots to assist with day-to-day activities.
+* Authored numerous scripts and chat-bots to assist with day-to-day activities.

 ### Amazon Web Services, S3